 - While staying in the historic Hotel Sigulda might be a bit too expensive, the restaurant serves delicious food made from fresh local produce.

 The Gauja National Park is just over an hour by train or bus east of Riga.
 While you could visit Sigulda or Cēsis (the two main vantage points for the park) on a day trip from Riga, we recommend you stay in either or both to really experience the National Park and all it has to offer.
 You can hike, kayak or bike past colourful sandstone formations and enjoy beautiful vistas over the Gauja River valley.

 You can hire bikes and boats in both Sigulda and Cēsis:

 - Sigulda: There is a bike rental shop opposite the train station and an e-bike rental shop by the cable car station.
-A number of companies offer boat rental in Sigulda.
-For details check out the Tourism Sigulda website.
+A number of companies also offer boat rentals.

 - Bike rental in Cēsis is available near the entrance to the Cēsis Castle and Museum.
 Boat rental in Cēsis is offered by Žagarkalns, approximately 6 kilometres west of the township.